- Contact Us

 Overdose prevention and response

-If you are on campus, SFU Campus Security is available 24/7, and can reach an emergency site faster than 911.
-In the case of an opioid overdose, Campus Security can administer Narcan spray.
+If you are on campus, SFU Campus Security is available 24/7 and in the case of an opioid overdose, Campus Security can administer Narcan spray.

-Call Campus Security immediately if you witness an overdose.
+Call 911 or call Campus Security immediately if you witness an overdose.

 What are the signs of an overdose?